 [Gameplay] Tutorial Specialists/data/graphics/icons

-First we will be creating our translations for this mod.
-We do this in the translationfiles that can be found on a specific location.
+Now we will be creating our translations for this mod.
+We do this in the translationfiles that can be found on a specific location: [Gameplay] Tutorial Specialists/data/config/gui

 There are a lot of languages supported within Anno 1800.
 Every language file is a xml file with the ModOps structure.
 We have files for every language.
 Those files always have the same name and location.

-Let’s start with the texts_english.xml and create this file in the right folder.
+Let’s start with the texts_english.xml and create this file in the right folder: [Gameplay] Tutorial Specialists/data/config/gui

 The structure of a translationfile starts like most modding files: